atlassian/smith/docs/design/plugins.md

 A plugin must:
 1. Be a pure function - plugin must not depend on any external state;
-2. Be deterministic - same set of inputs should always produce identical output.
-I.e. no unordered data structures or unstable sort algorithms should be used;
+2. Be deterministic - same set of inputs should always produce identical output:
+  - no unordered data structures;
+  - no unstable sort algorithms;
+  - no timestamps.
 3. Output an object of the correct Group/Version/Kind - GVK is declared in the plugin resource definition and is known in advance.